Is 2016 The Year The Album Finally Died?

 Like all the best albums, Anti is a complete package: a full narrative arc that carries the listener from beginning to end, one track at a time.
 But that’s not how you have to enjoy it.
 These days, an artist like Rihanna can drop a single on Soundcloud, to be cut and pasted into a listener-curated playlist, a musical mosaic of their own making.
 Chance the Rapper has embraced that ethos: He doesn’t make albums — never has — and instead has gone the mixtape route throughout his career.

 By definition, a mixtape is homemade and intimately imperfect, which perfectly befits Chance’s style: independent, unexpected, personal.
-His latest, Coloring Book, is the final installment of a trio of mix tapes looking back on his life: On 10 Day he was a truant teen, tickled by a school suspension; on Acid Rap, he did drugs and began to make his way through adulthood; Coloring Book paints a full future, in vivid color.
+His latest, Colouring Book, is the final instalment of a trio of mix tapes looking back on his life: On 10 Day he was a truant teen, tickled by a school suspension; on Acid Rap, he did drugs and began to make his way through adulthood; Colouring Book paints a full future, in vivid colour.

 Chance’s release style treads the same territory as another one of Chicago’s native sons: Kanye West.
 But while Chance is evolving the mixtape, Yeezy is redefining what it means for an album to be complete.
 Or, in the case of The Life of Pablo, forever incomplete: So far as we can tell, Pablo will never really be finished.
 Since its February debut, many of the songs have been made and unmade, scratched out, chopped up, and pasted back together before our very eyes.